 However, on the positive side, freelance writing offers you much flexibility regarding schedule, and the changes in this field are huge.
-Besides that, you could write blog posts for small brands or individuals who will readily pay you (actually, pay you truly high, if you’re skilled enough) to get attractive content for their websites.
-Some clients even agree to share profit on conversions if your content writing helps them in generating sales and elevating conversion percentages.
+Besides that, you could write blog posts for small brands or individuals who will readily pay you (actually, pay you truly high, if you’re skilled enough) to get engaging content for their websites.
+Some clients even agree to share profit on conversions if your content writing helps them generate sales and elevate conversion percentages.

-- Strong grasp in communication and verbal skills.
+- Strong grasp of communication and verbal skills.